Tour Itinerary and Reports

 In autumn and winter, we will start our day at nearby Broadsands Bay, visiting a feeding station Mike created in 2003 to help the important Cirl Bunting population here.
 We can expect close views and photographic opportunities of this attractive bunting.

-The mild English Riviera winter climate and Tor Bays east-facing aspect make the area a perfect wintering place for sheltering seabirds along the beaches and coves.
+The mild English Riviera winter climate and Tor Bay's east-facing aspect make the area a perfect wintering place for sheltering seabirds along the beaches and coves.
 Mike will guide you around the very best autumn and winter birding sites in Tor Bay.
 The day will offer many good bird photographic opportunities including the Cirl Buntings, Turnstones and Purple Sandpipers.
 The remnant coastal marshes are protected from the worst of the UK’s winter weather allowing chiffchaffs and crests to find insects throughout the winter.
 Siberian Chiffchaff are a regular feature and most winters a Yellow-browed Warbler.
 We will likely take our boat trip out into Tor Bay in the afternoon, searching for divers, grebes, auks, Grey Seals and Harbour Porpoise.
 Being so sheltered, every winter the bay attracts Great-Northern, Red-throated and Black-throated Divers with Black-necked and Red-necked Grebes a regular occurrence along with Long-tailed Duck and Common Scoter.
-We will be able to get much closer to them of course by boat than watching from the shore.
+We will be able to get much closer to them by boat than watching from the shore.

 Our lunch break may be spent seawatching while we eat before we visit Brixham Breakwater.
 The harbour can be good for early wintering divers and holds one of Torbay’s last wintering sites for Purple Sandpipers, which are usually accompanied by Turnstones and Rock Pipits.
-The working fishing port attracts many species of gull including Mediterranean Gull and sometimes Iceland Gull, and Grey Seals can also often be seen.
+The working fishing port attracts many species of gull including Mediterranean Gull and sometimes Iceland Gull, and Grey Seals can also be seen.
 We will finish our day with a slow walk back up to Berry Head via the woodlands.
 These, mostly sycamore, woodlands are a favourite haunt for hungry warblers, tits and perhaps a late flycatcher.
 We may finish with a final look over at the Guillemot colony as birds will be coming back to roost during the late afternoon before heading back to the car park and toilets.
 The total walking distance will be around 4 miles on good paths and roads which can be steep in places but we have plenty of time to cover them!

 Why Naturetrek?